fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Bold

 A common font style.
 The stems of the glyphs are wider than in the normal font, giving the letters a darker impression.
-Bold is one of the fewLGC styles that translate readily to other scripts.
+Bold is one of the few LGC styles that translate readily to other scripts.

 ### Bowl